libp2p/blog/src/_blog/webtransport.md

 This protocol was developed [to meet these goals](https://github.com/w3c/webtransport/blob/main/explainer.md#goals):

-- Enable low latency communication between browsers and servers (efficiently transfer data and decrease travel time from browser to server.)
+- Enable low latency communication between browsers and servers (efficiently transfer data and decrease travel time from browser to server).
-- Have an API that supports different protocols and use cases e.g. reliable/unreliable and ordered/unordered data transmission, client-server and peer-to-peer architectures, transmitting audio/video media as well as generic data.
+- Have an API that supports different protocols and use cases (e.g., reliable/unreliable and ordered/unordered data transmission, client-server and peer-to-peer architectures, transmitting audio/video media as well as generic data).
-- Have the same security properties as current solutions (WebSocket over TLS.)
+- Have the same security properties as current solutions (e.g., WebSocket over TLS.)

 With these goals in mind, WebTransport seeks to address a multitude of use cases including browser gaming, live streaming, multimedia applications, and more.
 Low latency is important because these types of applications need to send & receive data as fast as possible.
 Additionally, applications like video conferencing/streaming can handle data transmitted unreliably and out of order.
 They even prefer that as it's [more efficient for their use case](https://www.cloudflare.com/learning/video/what-is-streaming/).

-WebTransport meets their goals and makes it possible to send data quickly, on the web.
+WebTransport meets their goals and makes it possible to send data quickly on the web.

 ## The old solution (WebSocket) and its challenges